 This site has several features you may find useful for your TOOTBLAN tracking needs, including:

-- A searchable database, which allows you to sort by player, team, opponent, inning, base, game situation, win/loss and more - while also seeing individual and team TOOTBLAN leaders.
+- Searchable, sortable databases (2014 and 2013) that allow you to sort by player, team, opponent, inning, base, game situation, pitcher, win/loss and more - while also seeing individual and team TOOTBLAN leaders.
+Here’s a how-to that helps you get the most out of the database.

 - The TOOTBLAN Hall of Fame, which is what it sounds like.
 The kids will like the videos.